Introduction

 What is more, children exposed to homeschooling methods, have a good academic performance.
 While studying at home, children concentrate maximum attention on the chosen subjects and do not spend time-solving disciplinary issues or analyzing other pupils’ mistakes.
 It is this aspect that contributes to improving academic performance.
 Ray notes, that “statistics show that such children score fifteen to thirty percent higher when compared to youngsters attending public teaching” (50).

 Thus, children achieve success in learning, which is also associated with the efforts of their parents.
 Gavin notes that the students’ high performance can be linked to the full attention that their guardians give to a child (92).
 At the same time, parents do not experience difficulties in explaining the material.
-Interestingly, numerous parents have been asserted to have superb teaching skills and intellectual knowledge that show a child excelling in education (“Homeschooling”).
+It’s interesting to note that many parents claim to possess exceptional teaching abilities and intellectual knowledge, which demonstrates a child’s academic success (“Homeschooling”).
 Therefore, homeschooling contributes to the child’s academic performance.

 Next, home tutoring provides a natural environment in which capabilities can be customized.
 The abilities can be reflected in talents such as acting, singing, and swimming, and parents noticing these skills and penchants may contribute to their development.
 This fact is confirmed by Ray, who claims that homeschooling provides a better environment to customize the talents with the relevant curriculum (51).
 Thus, homeschooling contributes to the development of children’s talents.
 So, this method offers a better approach to shaping a child’s educational experiences with their abilities.